Stefan-Heimersheim/sea_cucumber_essence/README.md

 Naturally the L2-distance isn't the ideal way to reduce the 512-d space into something plot-able.
 One method I found is [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) which projects the 512-dimensions into two parameters which we can plot:
 ![tSNE](https://github.com/Stefan-Heimersheim/sea_cucumber_essence/blob/main/tSNE.png?raw=true)
 Looks like we get a nice separation (t-SNE does not know the labels) of different categories, and the "sea_cucumber essence" activations tend to lie within the `sea_cucumber` training data!

+This doesn't definitely answer the question, but I think it's clear that this node4-maximized image ends up in a corner of parameter space which, even though it is "far away" (L2 distance), lies in a region that is clearly near the region that `sea_cucumber` training images lie in.
+Presented with this out-of-distribution image, and tasked with choosing between only the existing categories, the network decides for `sea_cucumber`.